antoalvaradop/antoalvaradop2/_projects/1_project.md

     ---
     layout: page
-    title: project
+    title: marxism lab -
-    description: a project with a background image
+    description: The Marxism Lab is a collaborative research lab at the University of Michigan were members form research clusters on specific topics within the Marxist Tradition.
     img: /assets/img/12.jpg
     ---